dkublik/jekyll-now/_posts/2015-4-27-gradle build phases.md

-As we can see closure is immediately executed on new task to configure it - that's why the version file was executed as soon, as the task was created and not later when on it's execution.
+As we can see closure is immediately executed on new task to configure it - that's why the version file was executed as soon, as the task was created and not later on it's execution.

 Gradle tasks ared designed as collections of Actions (executed on Execution phase), that can be added with **doLast()** method:, so in our case proper configuration will be: